afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I got deep on Vue components & props.

 **Thougts** Understanding Vue props and managing components are essentials to learn

+### Day 90: Aug 30 2019

+**Today's Progress**: Today I learned Dynamic components & slots on Vue

+**Thougts** Slots are really useful when working multiple dynamic components and we want content in that components